UNI is monitoring the global, domestic, and local situation closely and giving the situation all the serious attention a pandemic demands.

 If you or your business are directly impacted financially by COVID-19 and you're facing financial challenges, please don't hesitate to contact your advisor or account manager.
 We're here to help you find solutions.

 Stay vigilant in the fight against fraud

-Criminals are trying to take advantage of the COVID-19 pandemic by posing as a government agency and request donations.
-Fraudulent e-mails or SMS/text messages are sent to induce the recipients to reveal their personal information or to click on links or attachments.
+Criminals are trying to take advantage of the COVID-19 pandemic by posing as a government agency and requesting donations.
+Fraudulent e-mails or SMS/text messages are sent to trick recipients into revealing personal information or clicking on links or attachments.